BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Virtual pullbacks and quasi-smooth morphisms

 \begin{proposition} With notation as above, we denote by $t$ the restriction of $s''$ to $\FX_{s'}$.
-Then the following diagram of virtual Gysin morphisms commutes
+Then the following diagram of refined Gysin morphisms commutes

-If $\FX$ is a scheme, the same statement is true at the level of mixed Hodge module complexes. \end{proposition} \begin{proof} Set $r=\pi''^*s'$, a section of $\pi''^*\CE'$.
+If $\FX$ is a scheme, the same statement is true at the level of mixed Hodge module complexes with $[2\rank(-)]$ replaced by $\otimes\BoL^{-\rank(-)}$. \end{proposition} \begin{proof} Set $r=\pi''^*s'$, a section of $\pi''^*\CE'$.
 Then we consider the following commutative diagram in which all squares are Cartesian:

-By Proposition \ref{proposition:functorialityvirtualpullback} there are equalities of morphisms $v_{s'}=(0_{\CE'})^!v_r$ and $(i_{s'})_*v_{t}=(i_{s'})_*f^!v_{s''}$ and the proposition follows. \end{proof}
+By Proposition \ref{proposition:functorialityvirtualpullback} there are equalities of morphisms $v_{s'}=(0_{\CE''})^!v_r$ and $(i_{s'})_*v_{t}=(i_{s'})_*f^!v_{s''}$ and the proposition follows. \end{proof}